 Our education program

 Our education program involves a one- or two-hour session with an experienced educator, tailored to each year level from Prep to Year 12.
-We also have a number of options for tertiary students.

 - local indigenous heritage and European history